Realchenz/cleaning_robot/README.md

 ### Demonstration

 - Demo Link: https://jeffliulab.github.io/youtube_links/ros119.html
-  *Note: If the link expires, you can find youtube channel "JeffLiuLab" and see all related videos.*
+  *Note: If the link expires, you can find youtube channel "@CSR_LAB" or search "Jeff Liu Lab" and see all related videos.*

 ### Problem Statement and Original Objectives